 Everyone who hears these words of mine, and acts upon them, may be compared to a wise man, who built his house upon the rock.
 And the rain descended, and the floods came, and the winds blew, and burst against that house; and yet it did not fall, for it had been founded upon the rock. —Matthew 7:24-25

 The decision to fix foundation problems always costs.
 But so does ignoring them.

 Question: On what basis do you make your decisions?
-You can leave a comment by clicking here.
+To leave a comment, just click here.